-What are Circuit Switching and Packet Switching?
-With examples.
+What are Circuit Switching and Packet Switching in networking?

 This blog explains the protocols used for Circuit Switching (voice call) and Packet Switching (Data or VoIP) communications.